Tharga/Console/README.md

 ## Arguments

 You can send arguments to the console application having it execute commands right when it starts.
 Each *command* is sent using quotation marks (ie "some list" "some item A").
 When sending parameters the console will exit automatically.

+#### /c
 If you want the console to stay open send the switch /c.

+#### /e
 The switch /e will make the console stay open if something goes wrong, otherwise it will close.

+#### /r
+Resets configuration.

 ### Theese examples will make the console stay open when completed
 - "status success" /c